anseki/readline-sync/README.md

 ### Reading by shell

 readlineSync tries reading from stdin by shell if it is needed.
-And, it use "piping via files" for synchronous running.
+And if the running Node doesn't support the [Synchronous Process Execution](http://nodejs.org/api/child_process.html#child_process_synchronous_process_creation) (i.e. Node v0.10-), it use "piping via files" for synchronous running.
 As everyone knows, "piping via files" is no good.
 It blocks event loop and a process.
 It may make your script be slow.

 Why did I choose it? :

-+ The best solution is [child_process.execSync](https://github.com/joyent/node/blob/master/doc/api/child_process.markdown#child_processexecsynccommand-options) in core modules of Node.
-But it is not supported by current version.
 + The good modules (native addon) for synchronous execution exist.
 But node-gyp can't compile those in some platforms or Node versions.
 + I think that the security is important more than the speed.
 Some modules have problem about security.
 (Those don't protect data.)
 I think that the speed is not needed usually, because readlineSync is used while user types keys.

-Someday, I may rewrite readlineSync to use child_process.execSync, or safety module.

 ## Release History
+ * 2015-02-12           v0.5.5          Support the Synchronous Process Execution of Node v0.12(v0.11).
  * 2015-01-27           v0.5.0          Add `options.noTrim`.
  * 2014-07-12           v0.4.0          Add `options.noEchoBack`.
  * 2014-07-12           v0.3.0          Add `setPrint()`.